Nigeria

 LOCATIONS

-Alongside the interim reparative measures project, GSF is also partnering with the development Research and Projects Centre to produce a Global Reparations Study for Nigeria.
-The study will be completed with survivor participants in order to analyse the opportunities and challenges for reparation in Nigeria’s northeast.
+Alongside the interim reparative measures projects, GSF also partnered with the development Research and Projects Centre to produce a Global Reparations Study for Nigeria.
+The study, which analyses the opportunities and challenges for reparation in Nigeria’s northeast, will be launched in 2025.
+It will provide insights from survivors on opportunities and hindrances to reparation access and show GSF’s interim reparative measures as a proof of concept for affordable and accessible reparation programmes.

 More from Nigeria